 Some of today's active launch vehicles.

-The Space Shuttle was retired in 2011, but rockets of all sorts still are launching from Cape Canaveral and many other places around the world.
+The Space Shuttle, retired in 2011, may seem like a distant memory to many of us, but rockets of all sorts are now launching more than ever from Kennedy Space Center, Cape Canaveral Space Force Station, and many other places around the world.
 Resources listed on this page will help you find out the latest on what's going up and when.

 Launch Forecasts on the Internet